geetam/geetam/README.md

 ### Hi there 👋
+- I am a software engineer at Nvidia, Pune working on the PTX compiler.
-- I am a master's by research student at CSA, IISc Bangalore.
+- Previously, I was master's by research student at CSA, IISc Bangalore.
-- Currently working on programming languages and software engineering.
+- Interested in Programming Languages, Compilers, and Software Engineering.
 <!--
 **geetam/geetam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.